Sleeping after hair transplant is a frequent question patients ask.

 The further away you keep the swelling, the faster you can show yourself in public.
-The answer is for “How many days after hair transplant can i sleep normally” is about how you sleep for the first 7 days after your hair transplant determines how much swelling you will experience.
-Hair transplant sleeping position is also important, experts are generally recommend to sleep on a recliner.
-It is actually the best way to sleep after hair transplant.
+The answer is for “How many days after hair transplant can I sleep normally” is about how you sleep for the first 7 days after your hair transplant determines how much swelling you will experience.
+A hair transplant sleeping position is also important, experts generally recommend sleeping on a recliner.
+It is the best way to sleep after hair transplant.

 Keeping your head slightly elevated keeps swelling on your scalp and forehead to a minimum.
 Swelling typically peaks on the second and third days and then subsides.
 Experts recommend a recliner for the first 7 days to be safe.

 Sleeping on a recliner has another benefit.
 It usually keeps you from tossing and turning or rubbing your hairline against pillows.
 For the first few days, you want to avoid anything that might prevent the new grafts from attaching tightly to your scalp.